 A strong brand can be associated with high quality.
 To strengthen your brand, consistently deliver a great experience to customers, engage in positive marketing and advertising efforts, and build a good reputation in your industry.

-This might sound like an obvious point, but listening to what customers are saying about your product/service is an incredibly valuable tool.
-Be sure to check out platforms such as Google reviews and Trust Pilot in order to gain a sense of the perceived quality of your brand.
-This will provide strategic insights of what you need to work on and what’s working well.
+This might sound obvious, but listening to what customers say about your product/service is an incredibly valuable tool.
+Be sure to check out platforms such as Google Reviews and Trust Pilot to gain a sense of the perceived quality of your brand.
+This will provide strategic insights into what you need to work on and what’s working well.

 Leverage Reviews and Testimonials